knoxy5467/portalerMe/docs/selfhosting.md

 Root yourself by using `su` (or `sudo -i` if you have sudo installed)

-Let's begin by installing some of the necessary packages you will need.
+Let's begin by installing some necessary packages you will need.

 Install git and curl: